AbdusalomH/AbdusalomH/README.md

 iOS developer.

-You can find several mini projects listed below.
+You can find several mini projects listed below!

 - 📫 How to reach me: via akhodjiev@gmail.com